Insulated-gate bipolar transistor: Modeling

 Circuits with IGBTs can be developed and modeled with various circuit simulating computer programs such as SPICE, Saber, and other programs.
 To simulate an IGBT circuit, the device (and other devices in the circuit) must have a model which predicts or simulates the device's response to various voltages and currents on their electrical terminals.
 For more precise simulations the effect of temperature on various parts of the IGBT may be included with the simulation.

 Two common methods of modeling are available: device physics-based model, equivalent circuits or macromodels.
 SPICE simulates IGBTs using a macromodel that combines an ensemble of components like FETs and BJTs in a Darlington configuration.
 An alternative physics-based model is the Hefner model, introduced by Allen Hefner of the National Institute of Standards and Technology.
 Hefner's model is fairly complex but has shown good results.
-Hefner's model is described in a 1988 paper and was later extended to a thermo-electrical model which include the IGBT's response to internal heating.
+Hefner's model is described in a 1988 paper and was later extended to a thermo-electrical model which includes the IGBT's response to internal heating.
 This model has been added to a version of the Saber simulation software.